moshirfakhoury/edgetx-stickrecorder-luascript/README.md

 - Click Edit
 - Enable FM7 and FM8

-Optional - if you want Flight Modes to be logged, you need to step them up in the transmitter using the standard Flight Mode menu
+Optional - if you want Flight Modes to be logged, you need to set them up in the transmitter using the standard Flight Mode menu

 <img width="478" height="271" alt="image" src="https://github.com/user-attachments/assets/47850d9c-3790-4c73-b83a-174885937e65" />